U.S.-Taiwan Education Initiative

 The U.S.-Taiwan Education Initiative is aimed at expanding access to Chinese and English language instruction, while safeguarding academic and intellectual freedom.
 Specifically, the Initiative highlights and enhances Taiwan’s critical role in providing Chinese instruction both to Americans and to people around the world.
 We welcome you to explore opportunities to become a Chinese language instructor or to study Chinese in Taiwan.

-The Second High-Level Dialogue under the U.S.-Taiwan Ed
+The Second High-Level Dialogue

 AIT and Taiwan’s Ministry of Foreign Affairs hosted the second high-level dialogue under the U.S.-Taiwan Education Initiative to reaffirm both sides’ commitment to deepening cooperation on international education, particularly in the area of English and Mandarin Chinese language education.
 The dialogue, conducted both in-person and virtually, was led by U.S. Department of State Assistant Secretary for East Asian and Pacific Affairs Daniel Kritenbrink and the Deputy Secretary-General of Taiwan’s National Security Council Szu-chien Hsu.
 During the two-hour dialogue, both sides reviewed the achievements and efforts made under the U.S.-Taiwan Education Initiative to date and exchanged ideas for future collaboration.

-The Second U.S.-Taiwan Education Initiative Symposium
+U.S.-Taiwan Education Initiative Factsheet 2022

 AIT Director Sandra Oudkirk, Taiwan’s Foreign Minister Joseph Wu, and representatives from the British Council, Australia, New Zealand, and Canada participated in the “U.S.-Taiwan Education Initiative – Forming Global Partnerships in Education” Symposium, hosted by AIT in partnership with the Ministry of Foreign Affairs and National Chung Cheng University in Chiayi.
 This event, the third and final international education symposium in this series, and the U.S.-Taiwan Education Initiative will not only help more Americans come to Taiwan to learn Mandarin, but will also help Taiwan achieve its bilingual education goal in 2030.